SaumavaDutta/Discord-v13-Bot-Handler/README.md

 - This project is genuinely developed by [Saumava](https://discord.com/users/1069555290875367496)
 - If you considering to use this template in your bot please do give credit to **Saumava** (E.g - Bot is developed by "Developer Name" and the template was developed by **Saumava**)
-- Would be if you use this template.
+- Would be happy if you use this template.
 - Thank you.